serverless/serverless/docs/providers/aws/guide/functions.md

     name: ${sls:stage}-lambdaName # optional, Deployed Lambda name
     description: Description of what the lambda function does # optional, Description to publish to AWS
     runtime: python2.7 # optional overwrite, default is provider runtime
+    runtimeManagement:
+      mode: manual # syntax required for manual, mode property also supports 'auto' or 'onFunctionUpdate' (see provider.runtimeManagement)
+      arn: <aws runtime arn> # required when mode is manual
     memorySize: 512 # optional, in MB, default is 1024
     timeout: 10 # optional, in seconds, default is 6
     provisionedConcurrency: 3 # optional, Count of provisioned lambda instances